How to remove malware

 At the beginning of the 2000s, security experts started noticing a serious growth in malware.
 Modern parasites, such as worms and trojans, started spreading around.
 Infected PCs were connected to botnets and turned into huge revenue machines.

-Crooks won't stop because malware became an extremely lucrative, although illegal, business.
+This trend won't stop because malware has become an extremely lucrative, although illegal, business.
 This is why home users, as well as corporations, should increase the level of security for all devices that are connected to the internet.

 Malware infiltration techniques